 Selected helps thousands of teachers find new jobs.
 From these conversations, we discovered that many job seekers are unclear about when public and private, Pre-K to 12 schools hire teachers for the next school year.
-Selected also helps hundreds of recruitment teams at district, charter, independent, and religious schools hire teachers.
+Selected also helps over a thousand school recruitment teams at district, charter, independent, and religious schools hire teachers.
 This article shares observations and insights into school hiring trends so that job seekers can better prepare, apply, interview, and secure new teaching jobs for the next school year.
 Different types of schools hire at different points in the calendar year, and earlier than many realize.
 The cost of missing a hiring window is high — you might find yourself excluded from great opportunities or forced to wait a full year for another chance to join a school you love.

 Different Schools, Different Hiring Seasons